 The Department of Sociology provides competitive funding packages for all students we admit who need funding.
 The funding package includes a stipend for a 20-hour per week appointment as a graduate teaching assistant or research assistant, a waiver of tuition, and health insurance.

-Level II: $24,589.50 for graduate assistants who achieve the M.A. in Sociology from the University of Connecticut or another university.
+Level II: $25,081.68 for graduate assistants who achieve the M.A. in Sociology or a closely related field from the University of Connecticut or another university.

 For the most current payroll information, please visit the Payroll Department’s Graduate Assistant Stipend Listing.

 Students typically receive the following types of appointments:

 Graduate Teaching Assistantships (typically for pre-MA students) – involves assisting a faculty member in his/her undergraduate or graduate courses with preparation of exams, grading, meeting with students during office hours, class administration, and sometimes leading class discussion sections.

 Graduate Instructors (typically for post-MA students) – involves full responsibility for teaching one’s own undergraduate class.